-Complaints about the Chief Executive Officer (CEO) or a trustee of the Trust, should be addressed to Chair of Trustees, via the trust office at Trust House, Teyfant Road, Bristol, BS13 ORG.
+Complaints about the Chief Executive Officer (CEO) or a trustee of the Trust, should be addressed to Hugh Barrett, Chair of Trustees, via the trust office at Trust House, Teyfant Road, Bristol, BS13 ORF or emailed to chairoftrustees@tila.school.
 Please mark them as Private and Confidential.